mmphego/mmphego.github.io/_posts/2019-02-28-How-I-increased-my-productivity-using-dotfiles.md

 - Tips/Tricks
 - dotfiles
 ---
-# How I increased my productivity using dotfiles

 **TLDR**; *You can set up a new system using dotfiles and an installation script in minutes.
 It’s not hard to create your own repository, and you’ll learn a ton along the road.
 This is truly more about the journey than the destination!*